-Many labour-focused organisations folded in the late 1990s due to the shifting funding climate, but the LRS managed to survive, largely through its innovation and entrepreneurial outlook.
+Many labour-focused organisations folded in this period due to the shifting funding climate, but the LRS managed to survive, largely through its innovation and entrepreneurial outlook.
 The LRS diversified sources of funding and changed its structure to accommodate a project-orientated funding model.

 Circa 2003/04 the work directly commissioned by unions started to decline.
 While the need and demand for research to inform collective bargaining and other activities clearly exists, unions aren’t able to mobilise resources to pay for this information.
 Therefore, the LRS took a strategic decision to continue with collective bargaining-related services, frequently at its own expense, until the tide turned.

 The LRS has stayed true to its original mission, despite all of the changes.
 It seeks to develop organisation and leadership capacity of trade unions and labour-focused organisations, to enable collective bargaining on incomes and social livelihood issues.

 "The LRS has not departed from its vision and mission.
 The national and international network further strengthened its ability to stay focused on its vision to provide a relevant service to trade unions, to provide information and support, and capacity building." -